Intuitive Contrasting Map for Antonym Embeddings: Conclusion

 \section{Conclusion}

-This paper demonstrates that contrary to a widely spread opinion modern word embeddings based on distributional hypothesis contain information that allows distinguishing synonyms from antonyms.
+This paper demonstrates that contrary to a widely spread opinion modern word embeddings contain information that allows distinguishing synonyms from antonyms.
 This information is encoded in the geometry of the embeddings and could be extracted with manifold learning.
-A {\em contrasting map} that could be learned on a small subset of the vocabulary is shown to highlight this semantic information in the resulting vector embedding.
+The paper proposes a simple and intuitive approach that allows obtaining a {\em contrasting map}.
+Such a map could be trained on a small subset of the vocabulary and is shown to highlight relevant semantic information in the resulting vector embedding.
 The new embeddings, in which the information on synonyms and antonyms is disentangled, improve the performance on the downstream tasks.
 The proposed methodology of contrasting maps could potentially be further extended to other semantic aspects of the words.